gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-18-per-game-skins-in-the-delta-classic-video-game-emulator-for-ios.md

 1. Choose "Change Controller Skin"
 1. Select the skin using the + button and set it as the Portrait skin for the game

-Check out the [Wikipedia page for MaBoShi](https://en.wikipedia.org/wiki/MaBoShi:_The_Three_Shape_Arcade) to learn more about the game and how to play it.
+Check out [my MaBoShi Guide at GameFAQs](https://gamefaqs.gamespot.com/wii/946472-maboshis-arcade/faqs) to learn more about the game and how to play it.
 It's essentially a one button game so isn't affected by the lack of physical buttons.